List of Saw characters: Seth Baxter

 Seth Baxter is the boyfriend and murderer of Mark Hoffman's younger sister Angelina Acomb.
 He was sentenced to life in prison for the murder, but was released on a technicality after serving only five years behind bars.
 Hoffman, enraged by the death of his only family member, kidnaps Seth and puts him in a trap that mimics Jigsaw's methods, but is rigged to be inescapable.
 Hoffman produces a video tape depicting Billy (the puppet used by Jigsaw to communicate with test subjects) and distorts his voice to make it sound like that of Jigsaw.
-Seth, who had fatally strangled Angelina, is told that he must put his hands into two presses and push buttons to crush them in order to avoid being killed by a swinging pendulum blade that gradually swings closer and closer to his body.
+Seth, who had fatally strangled Angelina, is told that he must put his hands into two presses and push buttons to crush them in order to avoid being killed by a swinging pendulum blade that gradually swings closer and closer to his body, and will cut him in two within sixty seconds.
 Even though he does so, the pendulum continues to descend and ultimately bisects him as Hoffman watches through a peephole.
-Jigsaw, who disapproves of outright killing his victims, later abducts Hoffman and blackmails him into becoming his apprentice.
+Jigsaw, who disapproves of outright killing his victims, later abducts Hoffman and, after criticising the pendulum trap as inferior to his work, blackmails Hoffman into becoming his apprentice.

 In Saw VI, detectives reopen the investigation into Seth's death after Dr. Heffner reveals that the blade used to cut a puzzle piece from the remains of a recent victim of a Jigsaw trap was the same one used to cut a puzzle piece from Seth's remains.
 Agents Erickson and Perez, with assistance from a technician, subsequently analyse Seth's tape and discover Hoffman's voice, although all are immediately murdered by Hoffman.